akshatautit/firstRepo/README.md

 # firstRepo
-created with aditya
+this is created by own..